 This one has a fried egg.
-I stuck a knife in it to help bust the yoke so when I take a bite I don’t have egg yoke running down my chin.
+I stuck a knife in it to help bust the yoke so when I take a bite I don’t have egg yolk running down my chin.

 These biscuits are just as delicious with scrambled eggs, but fried eggs are my favorite.

-- Venison Breakfast Biscuits is high in protein and calcium.
+- The Venison Breakfast Biscuits are high in protein and calcium.

-- It’s also high in many other things, such as calories, fat, cholesterol, sodium, and carbs.
+- They are also high in calories, fat, cholesterol, sodium, and carbs.